PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   `input_quant_dtype`, and `output_quant_dtype`.
 The builder reads these values only from the resolved immutable mapping; when quantization is unrequested it uses the legacy local defaults without touching the corresponding options.
+- Artifact execution controls, exporter controls, and export-progress labels now accept `ArtifactPlan` directly.
+They do not receive independently reconstructed split, quantization, SavedModel, PyTorch, or calibration booleans.
+Derived PyTorch artifacts are normalized once by `ArtifactPlan.from_options`, and all downstream policy sees the same immutable dependency decision.
 - `LoweringContext.tensor_consumer_count` is populated from
   `ConversionSession.tensor_consumer_count`, not an empty compatibility dictionary and not a new ONNX scan.
 This restores the original fan-out guard